211018jwa/training/recaps/week-5-recap.md

 * Refer to the `add.feature` file [at this LINK HERE](https://github.com/211018jwa/training/blob/main/week-5/day-4/calculator-e2e-bdd-testing/src/test/java/com/revature/features/add.feature#L3-L25).
 Note how each of the 4 scenarios (test) has the same step, `Given I am at the calculator page`.
 Is there a single "step definition" in the gluecode file or multiple step definitions for this?
     - The question above is to get you thinking about the fact that you can re-use the same step in multiple scenarios in your feature files.
 But, the step definition/implementation itself (a method) will be a single one in the gluecode file.
     - [example here](https://github.com/211018jwa/training/blob/main/week-5/day-4/calculator-e2e-bdd-testing/src/test/java/com/revature/tests/ArithmeticTest.java#L17-L24)
+---
+* How does Agile and DevOps work together in software development?
+* There are three fundamental principles underpinning Agile combined with DevOps known as CI/CD.
+What is continuous integration, continuous delivery, and continuous deployment?
+* What is a Git branch?
+* When developing a new feature, should we be working directly in the `main`/`master` branch?
+If no, what should we do instead?
+* Why should code be constantly merged together?
+* Ensuring that the `main`/`master` branch is consistently in a "deliverable" state is important.
+What does it mean for it to be in a deliverable state?
+How can setting up a Github actions workflow like we saw during demos help to provide a metric on being "deliverable"?
+* What is Jenkins?
+* What is a Jenkins continuous delivery pipeline?
+* How can we use Jenkins to deploy an application "at the touch of a button"?
+Is this continuous delivery or continuous deployment?
+* How can we then completely automate Jenkins to automatically build and deploy our application whenever the `main`/`master` branch on Github changes?
+Is this continuous delivery or continuous deployment?
+* What is the difference between a development, test, pre-prod, and prod environment in relation to testing?
+* With regards to http sessions, how does the server identify who the client is when they send requests?
+What does the client need to possess and send along with the http request? (hint: starts with a c)
+* We can set an attribute such as `currentuser` to a particular http session along with an object such as a `User` object like in the http session demo.
+How can this help us out with regards to protecting endpoints and tracking who is logged in?